CrissP24/syllabus_backend/API_DOCUMENTATION.md

 ## Security Notes

 1. All endpoints require authentication via JWT token
-2. Only users with admin role can access these endpoints
+2. Only users with admin role can access user management endpoints
 3. Passwords are hashed using bcrypt before storage
 4. User passwords are never returned in API responses
 5. Role validation is performed on both frontend and backend
+6. Login now uses email instead of username for authentication